SylvainStak/BrainFuck-Compiler/README.md

 # TO-DO
 - Add Tests
-- Add jumpNext and jumpPrev functions
+- Add support for nested loops
 - Be able to load custom BrainFuck code from a file